yuvrajjagtap48/dev-Tinder/src/readme.md

 - Create passwordhas using bcrypt.hsh & save the user is excuted password
 - Created login API
 - Compare passwords and throw errors if email or password is invalid

+- Install Cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get the cookie back (res.cookie("token", token))
+- Install jsonwebtoken
+- In login API ,after email and password validation, create a JWT token and send it to user in cookies
+- read the cookies inside your profile API and find the logged in user
+- UserAuth Middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- set the expiry of JWT token and cookies to 7 days